 The Adelia Cheever Program is a theme community focused on preparing women for leadership in a global society.
-The Program combines recommended courses and in-hall workshops with service learning to promote understanding and respect of cultural differences, knowledge of international perspectives and exploration of global issues.
+Cheever combines in-hall workshops with service learning to promote understanding and respect of cultural differences, knowledge of international perspective and exploration of global issues.

 Student-run committees offer leadership experience and encourage participants to initiate activities that interest them.
 The Program includes a number of opportunities for community building, leadership and personal growth:

 - Weekly “Cheever Chats” include discussions, workshops and speakers.

 - Student-run themes range from culture days and current event discussions to international movie nights.

 - Community service projects take place in both local and global venues.

 - Peer Mentors help first-year students with the transition to University life.

 - Participation in the hall and multicultural councils.